Oxandrolone (Anavar) Quick Summary

-Finally, steroids sold illegaly are not subject to quality control - products may be out of date, infected, or contaminated with toxic substances.
-One study showed that nearly one third of steroids on the market are counterfeit, and nearly half of these contain an active ingredient different to that stated on the label (9).
+Finally, steroids sold illegally are not subject to quality control - products may be out of date, infected, or contaminated with toxic substances.
+One study showed that nearly one-third of steroids on the market are counterfeit, and nearly half of these contain an active ingredient different to that stated on the label (9).

-There are a number of supplements on the market that stimulate the body to increase testosterone levels.
+There are a number of supplements on the market in Australia that stimulate the body to increase testosterone levels.
 These safe, legal alternatives increase testosterone naturally within a normal range.